dzackgarza/Notes/Intro to Homological Algebra.md

   - Used to detect $n$-dimensional holes, distinguishes manifolds.
 Given a manifold $M$,
     - A *cycle* is a closed submanifold
     - A *boundary* is a cycle which is also the boundary of another cycle
-    - A *homology class* is an equivalence of cycles modulo boundaries
+    - A *homology class* is an equivalence of **cycles modulo boundaries**
   - If such a class is nontrivial, this represents a cycle that is *not* the boundary of any submanifold - i.e. a hole.
+    - That is, a cycle would be considered a “trivial hole” if it is a boundary, and two “different” cycles would be considered the same hole if their difference is a k-boundary.
   - Easy example: all paths on $S^2$ are homotopic to a point, not the case for $S^1 \times S^1$.
     - Note: $S^n \neq \prod_{i=1}^n S^1$
   - Construction: a generalization of the Euler characteristic computation
   - Index by the integers, $H_i$.
 We can look at the Betti numbers, $b_i = \text{dim}_{\QQ}H_i(X: \QQ)$
+    - Give the number of $n$-dimensional cuts that must be made to disconnect a surface
     - $b_0$ is the number of connected components
     - $b_1$ is the number of holes
       - $H_1(S^1\times S^1) = \ZZ \oplus \ZZ$